adnk0393/IMD-reduction/README.md

 # MinNet

-MinNet is a machine learning tool designed for mineral classification.
+MinNet is a implementation of IMD reduction method to demonstrate its effect on automated mineral classification.
 It features a Streamlit web application that demonstrates how aggregating substituting cations in a mineral composition affects dimensionality reduction.
-The repository also includes comprehensive scripts for model training, validation, and data management.
+The repository also includes comprehensive scripts for demonstration of model training, and validation used in the study.

 ## 📁 Repository Structure

-* **`app.py`**: Main Streamlit web application for interactive data visualization.
+* **`main.py`**: Main Streamlit web application for interactive data visualization.
-* **`scripts/`**: Directory containing Python scripts for model training and evaluation.
+* **`model training and validation/`**: Directory containing Python scripts for model training and evaluation used in the study.
-* **`data/`**: Directory containing the training and validation datasets.
+* **`data/`**: Directory containing the training and validation datasets used in the study.

 ## 🚀 Key Features

-* **Cation Aggregation**: Simplifies complex mineral compositions by grouping substituting elements.
+* **Cation Aggregation**: Simplifies complex mineral compositions by summing up substituting elements.
-* **Dimensionality Reduction**: Visualizes how composition simplification impacts accuracy of mineral classification.
 * **Machine Learning Pipeline**: Includes reproducible scripts to train and validate classification models.
 * **Interactive UI**: Offers an intuitive Streamlit interface to test the app in real-time.